lanl/hippynn/docs/source/examples/hyperopt.rst

 Note how we can utilize the parameters passed in and return **Metric** at the end.
 Apparently, we have the freedom to choose different metrics to return here.
-We can even use mathematically expressions to combine some metrics together.
+We can even use mathematical expressions to combine some metrics together.

 .. note::
    Ax does NOT create a directory for a trial.
 If your training function does not take care of the working directory, all results will be saved into the same folder, i.e., `cwd`.
-To avoid this, the training function need create an unique path for each trial.
+To avoid this, the training function needs to create a unique path for each trial.
 In this example, we use the `trial_index` to achieve this purpose.
 With Ray, this step is NOT necessary.

 .. _run-sequential-experiments: